shuaibabdulla/shopping/README.md

 once you enter the filename corresponding file data will be processsed.

 ## Docker
-I have pushed the same as docker also .
+I have pushed the same as docker also as i have little exposure fpr docker with my local test purpose.

 ```sh
 docker pull shuaibabdulla40/shoppingcart:version1